 So we see again a type of Passover with possibly unleavened bread made in haste and a sacrificial animal prepared for a meal.

 Let it also be noted, that this event is taking place in Hebron or Kiriath Arbah -the city of four.
 Recall four has to do with the development of something.
 From a chiastic perspective, this location is significant to our theme of passing over through or crossing over through, as this very place was a crossroads of two caravan routes.

 In the book of Judges chapter six, in reference to Gideon, "the Angel of the Lord" appears to him, much as He did with Abraham.
 And we shall see the similar language and themes of a Passover being used in the text.
 The narrative begins with a familiar pattern in the book of Judges.

 And the children of Israel did evil in the sight of the Lord

 — Judges 6:1

-Then their enemies oppress them and they cry out to the Lord in distress.
+The pattern goes that their enemies oppress them and they cry out to the Lord in their distress.
 The Lord then raises up a Judge in Israel to rescue them.
 In this case, it will be Gideon.
-The Lord answers their cry with this...
+The Lord answers their cry with this . . .

 Thus saith the Lord God of Israel, I brought you up from Egypt, and brought you forth out of the house of bondage